phillip-whillier/silver-horse-recruitment-test/README.md

 ## Documentation
 This is a ASP.Net WebApi project, it is essentially self documenting.
-By launching the application instructions about how to use the API will be right there on screen.
+By launching the application, instructions about how to use the API will be right there on screen.

 ## Hosted microservice